Matro7995/Docker-training-1/README.md

-# This is a sample for Dockerfile and Dockerapp
+# This is a sample contained:
+- Dockerfile
+- small Python Script launching small webserver on port 5080